Rashmi Group Inks ₹12,500 Cr Pact with Telangana

 Rashmi Group Promoter Sajjan Kumar Patwari and Director Sanjib Kumar Patwari meeting the 'Telangana Rising' delegation at WEF 2026 in Davos.
 (Photo: By Arrangement)

-Chief Minister A. Revanth Reddy congratulated Minister D. Sridhar Babu for securing the investment, which will support the state in its aggressive growth trajectory in the years to come.
-The Minister explained that Telangana's commitment to driving economic development is evident in its diverse industrial landscape, with a special focus on manufacturing.
+Revanth Reddy congratulated Industries Minister D. Sridhar Babu for securing the investment, which will support the state’s aggressive growth trajectory in the years ahead.
+The minister explained that Telangana’s commitment to driving economic development is evident in its diverse industrial landscape, with a special focus on manufacturing.

-Stating that Telangana has transformed into an industrial powerhouse with progressive polices, the Minister promised all possible support needed to establish the unit in the state, including coal supply linkages.
-Sanjib Kumar said that the steel plant would involve labour-intensive manufacturing and has potential to provide employment in large scale.
+Highlighting that Telangana has transformed into an industrial powerhouse with progressive policies, the minister promised all possible support to establish the unit in the state, including coal supply linkages.

 Tags: